 The UVFocus GCD is a direct germicidal luminaire for unoccupied rooms that utilizes 254nm UVC illumination.
-When used correctly, and given the right amount of time, 254nm UVC can kill over 99 percent of bacteria and viruses – including COVID-19.
+When used correctly, and given the right amount of time, 254nm UVC can kill over 99 percent of bacteria and viruses – including SARS-CoV-2.

 One possible application for the GCD would be in a classroom setting.
 With many kids going back to school in the midst of the coronavirus pandemic, it is critical to look at every possible method of disinfection to keep them as safe as possible.
-The GCD is capable of producing UVC that will inactivate COVID-19, but the inactivation could vary greatly depending on many factors.
+The GCD is capable of producing UVC that will inactivate SARS-CoV-2, but the inactivation could vary greatly depending on many factors.
 Our team can design a lighting layout to ensure the maximum effectiveness of any of our UVFocus pathogen eradicating products.

 The below image illustrates the GCD in use in a typical classroom.
 This room is 20′ by 30′, with 8.5′ ceilings.
 We designed this space with four GCDs – two in the front of the room, and two in the back.
 The first image here is from the students’ view, looking toward the front of the room.
 You can see the irradiance scale on the left.

 And this image shows the view from the side of the classroom:

 A dose of 5 mJ/cm2 is required for a 99 percent reduction in SARS-CoV-2.
 A dose of 22 mJ/cm2 is required for a 99.9999 percent reduction in SARS-CoV-2.